KoenHHH/Home-Assistant-SVG/thermo_celsius.md

-# Animated Thermometer Card For Home Assistant
+# Thermometer Card For Home Assistant

 A stylish, customizable temperature visualization card for Home Assistant that displays temperature readings as an animated thermometer with color-coded temperature ranges.